 Mordechaj Anielewicz Center for Research and Teaching Jewish History and Culture in Poland

-Head of Department: Dr. Anna Michałowska-Mycielska
+Head of Department: Prof. Anna Michałowska-Mycielska

 The Center conducts classes both for students of “Jewish History and Culture,” history, as well as students of other majors interested in issues related to Jewish history and culture.
 The Center also organizes study tours for students interested in the culture of Jews in Poland.